Students choose Wittenberg for many different reasons. Here are some thoughts from some of our music majors:

 Zach Hoyer ’19

-I am from Cincinnati, Ohio and I attended Cincinnati Hills Christian Academy High School.
-At CHCA, I was involved with Encore Performing Choir (tenor), Electric Jazz Orchestra (bass trombone), and CHCA Quartet, an independent a capella barbershop organization.
+I am from Cincinnati, Ohio, and I attended Cincinnati Hills Christian Academy High School.
+At CHCA I was involved with Encore Performing Choir (tenor), Electric Jazz Orchestra (bass trombone), and CHCA Quartet, an independent a cappella barbershop organization.
 I was also heavily involved with musical theater through CHCA, St. Ursula Academy Ensemble Theatre, and Acting Up Community Theatre.

 Why Witt?
 I chose Wittenberg mainly for the amazing community that I found here.
 I was consistently shown interest and support from Witt throughout my college search, and that meant more to me than anything.

 What next?
 After graduation I plan to pursue a master’s degree in Environmental Management from the Nicholas School for the Environment at Duke University.
 I hope to use the knowledge gained both at Wittenberg and Duke to better the planet and lead to positive steps toward a sustainable future.

 I am from Dublin, Ohio, a suburb of Columbus.
 I attended Dublin Scioto High School.
 I participated in marching band, jazz band, concert band, pep band, and percussion ensemble.